-Differences Between Pig vs Spark
+Difference Between Pig vs Spark

-Head to Head Comparison Between Pig and Spark (Infographics)
+Head-to-Head Comparison Between Pig vs Spark (Infographics)

-Key Differences Between Pig and Spark
+Key Differences Between Pig vs Spark

-Pig and Spark Comparison Table
+Pig vs Spark Comparison Table

 Basis of Comparison

-|Availability||Open Source Framework by Apache Open Source Projects||Open source clustering framework provided by Apache Open Source projects|
+|Availability||Open Source Framework by Apache Open Source Projects.||Open source clustering framework provided by Apache Open Source projects.|

-|Implementation||Provided by Hortonworks and Cloudera providers etc.,||A framework used for a distributed environment.|
+|Implementation||Provided by Hortonworks and Cloudera providers etc.||A framework used for a distributed environment.|

-|Performance||Provides good performance for distributed pipelines||Spark is preferred over Pig for great performance.|
+|Performance||Provides good performance for distributed pipelines.||People prefer Spark over Pig for its excellent performance.|

-|Scalability||Limitations in scalability||Faster runtimes are expected for Spark framework.|
+|Scalability||Limitations in scalability.||We expect faster runtimes for the Spark framework.|

-|Pricing||Open Source and depends on the scripts efficiency||Open Source and depends on the efficiency of algorithms implemented.|
+|Pricing||Open source and depends on the script’s efficiency.||Open source and depends on the efficiency of algorithms implemented.|

-|Speed||Faster but slower compared to Spark but productive for smaller scripts||Many times Faster than Pig and provides greater runtime capacity.|
+|Speed||Faster but slower compared to Spark but productive for smaller scripts.||Many times Faster than Pig and provides greater runtime capacity.|

 |Query Speed||Multi Query execution capacity.||Spark SQL query performance is very high with SQL Tuning.|

-|Data Integration||Fast and Flexible with different tools.||Can load data and manipulate from different external applications.|
+|Data Integration||Fast and Flexible with different tools.||Can load data and manipulate it from different external applications.|

-|Data Format||All data formats are supported for data operations.||Supports complex data formats such as JSON, NoSQL, parquets etc.|
+|Data Format||All data formats are supported for data operations.||Supports complex data formats such as JSON, NoSQL, parquets, etc.|

-|Ease of Use||Easier to frame pig scripts like SQL queries.||Handles complex operations using frameworks in-built features.|
+|Ease of Use||Easier to frame pig scripts like SQL queries.||Handles complex operations using frameworks’ in-built features.|

-In most of the cases, Spark has been the best choice to consider for the large-scale business requirements by most of the clients or customers in order to handle the large-scale and sensitive data of any financial institutions or public information with more data integrity and security.
+In most cases, Spark has been the best choice to consider for large-scale business requirements by most clients or customers to handle the large-scale and sensitive data of any financial institution or public information with more data integrity and security.
 Besides the existing benefits, Spark has its advantages as an open-source project.
 It has been evolving more sophistically with significant clustering operational features that replace existing systems to reduce cost-incurring processes and the complexities and run time.